Young House Love

 I’m not kidding when I say I was just aiming for a small dent.

-With my mark made, I could turn to this diamond drill bit contraption.
-I keep calling it a “contraption” because well… I’ll say this: it had good intentions.
-The idea is that you stick these nested boxes over your tile and drill through them.
-The water from the clear box on top is supposed to slowly drip through the hole and over the diamond bit as you drill (keeping it cool) and then collect in the bottom box.
+We had high hopes for this water delivery system contraption we’d bought for this project.
+You stick these plastic boxes over your tile and drill through them.
+The water from the clear box on top is supposed to slowly drip through the hole and over the diamond bit as you drill and then collect in the bottom box.

 View Into Pink Mudroom From Blue Kitchen Pocket Doors Closed